woocommerce/woocommerce-blocks/docs/theming/class-names-update-280.md

 ## Deprecated classes

 Some classes that were introduced in previous versions or that have shipped in WooCommerce Core, have not been removed but are deprecated.
-Those classes will not be removed until the next major version but all themes are encouraged to update to the new ones:
+Those classes will not be removed until the next major version but all themes are encouraged to update to the new ones as soon as possible:

 | Deprecated                        | New class name                               |
 | --------------------------------- | -------------------------------------------- |